"Cooking takes patience, perseverance, and practice."Meathead

 The taste test.
 Some cooks pull one bone off the end, look at the meat, and then taste it.
 This works fine, especially because you get to eat the rib you removed!
 Problem is when the meat is not ready.
 Then you have to pull off another bone.
 Then another.
 Then there's nothing for the guests.

 The toothpick test.
-Jack Waiboer, a champion cook from South Carolina likes the toothpick method.
+Jack Waiboer, a champion cook from South Carolina likes the toothpick method for his recipe.
 "You poke a toothpick into the meat between the bones.
 When it slides in with little or no resistance you have a done rack of ribs.
 It's best to test various parts of the rack to be sure you have them done to your liking.
 With a little practice you can better judge the doneness of your ribs than the bend test.
 I hesitate to use the word accurate in a barbecue conversation.
 After a few beverages accuracy seems to depend on the quality of the bourbon."